Wolves - Chelsea: How to watch, start time, stream link, odds, prediction

 Wolves – Chelsea team news

-Chelsea waits on Christian Pulisic, who was held out of weekend action as a precaution.
-The American joins Callum Hudson-Odoi and Hakim Ziyech as injured wingers.
+Chelsea hand a start to Christian Pulisic, who was held out of weekend action as a precaution.
+The American is back with Werner and Havertz also starting as they support center forward Olivier Giroud.

 Odds and ends (full odds provided by our partner, PointsBet)